CABS77/Samasant-/docs/blueprint.md

 ## Core Features:

-- AI Chat: AI-powered pre-diagnostic chat in Wolof, French, and Pulaar using Gemini and a set of business rules, providing initial health assessments.
+- AI Chat: AI-powered pre-diagnostic chat in Wolof, French, and Pulaar using DeepSeek R1 and a set of business rules, providing initial health assessments.
 - Remedy Display: Display validated traditional remedies with schematic images sourced from a PostgreSQL database.
 Provide filtering by symptom and language.
 - Clinic Locator: Integrate a map using Mapbox for offline access, displaying nearby clinics and healthcare facilities.
 Allow persona Modou to update the remedies with information from traditional practitioners.
 - Emergency Alert System: Implement an emergency prioritization tool to identify critical cases and send SMS alerts to nearby clinics, focusing on conditions like suspected malaria.
 This tool should incorporate reasoning to determine when to send the alerts.